allen44/riiid-test-answer-prediction/README.md

 * In the future, I would love to integrate an API where a student or teacher, or their app, can query the model with information about some kind of content and receive the prediction without having to use a Jupyter notebook inteface.

-* Due to RAM constraints on google colab, I had to train a 1% sample of the original 6x dataset.
+* Due to RAM constraints on google colab, I had to train a 1% sample of the original 100 million sample dataset.
 Without resource limitations, I would love to train on the full dataset.
-Preliminary tests showed that the bigger the training size, the higher the ROC AUC.
+Preliminary tests showed that the bigger the training size, the higher the ROC AUC for most of the models--except for LightGBM which did not required less than 40000 samples to reach its peak score.

 ## 9. Credits